 If the MM-SME coordinated STA in State 3 is assigned an AID for only the MAC entity identified by the RA field of the Association Response frame(11ai) with result code equal to SUCCESS, the MM-SME may repeat the association procedure for any other MAC entity coordinated by the MM-SME.

 Association is not applicable in an IBSS.
 In an infrastructure BSS, association is required.
-In a PBSS, association is optional. (#2582)APs and PCPs do not initiate association.
+Between an AP MLD and a non-AP MLD, association is required.
+In a PBSS, association is optional. (#2582)APs, AP MLDs, and PCPs do not initiate association.

-Non-AP and non-PCP STA association initiation procedures
+Non-AP STA, non-AP MLD, and non-PCP STA association initiation procedures

 The SME shall delete any PTKSA, GTKSA, IGTKSA, BIGTKSA(#2116) and temporal keys held for communication with the AP or PCP by using MLME-DELETEKEYS.request primitive (see 12.6.18 (RSNA security association termination)) before invoking MLME-ASSOCIATE.request primitive.

+The MLDME shall delete any PTKSA, GTKSA, IGTKSA, BIGTKSA(#2116) and temporal keys held for communication with the AP MLD by using MLME-DELETEKEYS.request primitive (see 12.6.18 (RSNA security association termination)) before invoking MLME-ASSOCIATE.request primitive.

 If dot11InterworkingServiceActivated is true, the STA is associating with an AP but(#2582) does not have credentials for the AP, and the STA is initiating an emergency services association procedure, the SME shall submit the MLME-ASSOCIATE.request primitive with EmergencyServices parameter set to true.